Outback Qld town of Birdsville sets Nutbush City Limits dance record | The New Daily

 Thursday’s official figure of 4084 dancers comfortably exceeded the previous world record of 2078, also set at Birdsville last year.

-The Big Red Bash will wrap up on Thursday night with performances from Jimmy Barnes, Kasey Chambers and other Australian acts.
+The Big Red Bash wrapped up on Thursday night with performances from Jimmy Barnes, Kasey Chambers and other Australian acts.

 A Doggie Desert Fashion competition will also crown the outback’s most stylish pups.